Care All carers articles

 As a carer you may be entitled to a Carers assessment.
 It is carried out to see what support you might be eligible for, to help you look after yourself and the person you care for.

 This fund is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.
-The fund is currently closed.

-Information abou tlooking after a friend or relative.
+Information about looking after a friend or relative.

 Many people (adults, young carers and children) do not see themselves as carers, but rather as family members or friends, and do not realise that they may be able to get financial and practical help from the City Council, health services and voluntary organisations.